-Basic accounting entries require you to understand basic accounting vouchers in Tally.
+Basic accounting entries in Tally require you to understand basic accounting vouchers in Tally.

 In Tally there are four basic accounting vouchers namely,

-We will have look at them one by one.
-I will explain you with the help of examples as well as a video which is at the end of the post.
+We will have a look at them one by one.
+I will explain you with the help of examples as well as a videos.

-When there are just two accounts namely 1) Cash Account and 2) Bank Account an accounting entry which is required to created is Contra Entry.
+When there are just two ledgers involved namely 1) Cash Account and 2) Bank Account an accounting entry which is required to created is Contra Entry.

 For example, you want to deposit your old ₹500 and ₹1,000 notes in the bank, the entry required for the above would be a contra entry.